 Clinical features alone may not show the whole picture

-Although biopsies provide important information, they sample very small areas of the prostate and may incorrectly represent true prostate pathology.2 The Oncotype DX GPS assay is designed to provide detailed information to more confidently assess risk and guide treatment decisions for your clinically low- and intermediate-risk prostate cancer patients.
+Although biopsies provide important information, they sample very small areas of the prostate and may incorrectly represent true prostate pathology.2 The Oncotype DX GPS assay is designed to provide detailed information to more confidently assess risk and guide treatment decisions for your low-, intermediate-, and high-risk prostate cancer patients.

 Prostate cancer case study with the Oncotype DX® GPS™ test

 See how the Oncotype DX Genomic Prostate Score test revealed aggressive tumor biology for a patient who initially seemed like a strong candidate for active surveillance.

 Rigorous development and clinical validation

 The Oncotype DX Genomic Prostate Score was developed in collaboration with the Cleveland Clinic and UCSF to specifically address the many challenges inherent to prostate cancer risk assessment.3-4

 The genes in the Oncotype DX GPS assay were chosen for their:

 - Correlation with tumor aggressiveness regardless of multifocality or heterogeneity

 - Performance in biopsy samples with small tumor volume